 The Central Moneymarkets Unit (CMU) was established in 1990 to provide computerised clearing and settlement facilities for Exchange Fund Bills and Notes.
 In December 1993, the HKMA extended the service to other Hong Kong dollar debt securities.
 The CMU offers an efficient, safe and convenient clearing and custodian system for Hong Kong dollar debt instruments.
 Since December 1994, the CMU has been linked with other regional and international systems.
-This helps promote Hong Kong dollar debt securities to overseas investors who can use the links to participate in the Hong Kong dollar debt market.
+This helps promote Hong Kong dollar debt securities to investors outside Hong Kong who can use the links to participate in the Hong Kong dollar debt market.

 The CMU service was further extended to non-Hong Kong dollar debt securities in January 1996.
 In December 1996, a seamless interface between the CMU and the Hong Kong dollar RTGS interbank payment system was established.
 This enables the CMU system to provide real-time and end-of-day Delivery versus Payment (DvP) services to its members.
 The CMU was further linked to the US dollar, euro and Renminbi RTGS systems in December 2000, April 2003 and March 2006 respectively to provide real time DvP capability for debt securities, and also intraday and overnight repo facilities for the US dollar, euro and Renminbi payment systems in Hong Kong.